BoldGrid/weforms/README.md

 ```

 ### Workflow ###
 Before editing or making changes check to make sure you are not editing any concatenated files.
 Check the Gruntfile.js in the concat: section for details.
-If you need to test or view changes run:
+If you edit a concatenated file and run the build process any of your changes will be overwritten.

+Once you have made the changes and are ready to test run the following command.

 ```
 grunt concat:(specified source)
 ```

-### Minify JS ###
+#### Minify JS ####
+If you want to test changes with SCRIPT_DEBUG set to false.
+You will need to make sure the scripts are minified.
-To minify Javascript for development run the following command.
+To minify Javascript for testing run the following command.

 ```
 grunt uglify:main